iegorch86/gooseos/README.md

 # GooseOS &nbsp; [![Intel Build](https://github.com/iegorch86/homelabos/actions/workflows/build-intel.yml/badge.svg)](https://github.com/iegorch86/homelabos/actions/workflows/build-intel.yml) [![NVIDIA Build](https://github.com/iegorch86/homelabos/actions/workflows/build-nvidia.yml/badge.svg)](https://github.com/iegorch86/homelabos/actions/workflows/build-nvidia.yml)

+## What is GooseOS?

+GooseOS is my personal [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) workstation image withi Cosmic desktop built with [BlueBuild](https://blue-build.org/).

+It started as a way to create a clean, reproducible desktop that contains the applications, tools, and configuration I use every day, without reinstalling or manually configuring a new system each time.

+The project combines ideas from Fedora Atomic, [Universal Blue](https://universal-blue.org/), [Bluefin](https://projectbluefin.io/), and BlueBuild while remaining a custom image tailored to my own workflow.
+Some package and configuration choices are inspired by Bluefin, with adjustments based on my own experience and requirements.

+Although GooseOS is built primarily for personal use, anyone is welcome to test it in a virtual machine or on real hardware.
+It is an experimental custom image, so users should review the recipes and understand what is included before installing it.

+ included### Goals

+- A clean and reproducible Fedora Atomic workstation
+- Separate Intel/Generic and NVIDIA Open images
+- COSMIC desktop with a carefully selected application set
+- Minimal manual setup after installation
+- Automated image builds through GitHub Actions
+- Learning how the custom Atomic system model works
+- Applying that knowledge across my Fedora Atomic desktop and my uCore/Fedora CoreOS home server

 See the [BlueBuild docs](https://blue-build.org/how-to/setup/) for quick setup instructions for setting up your own repository based on this template.

 After setup, it is recommended you update this README to describe your custom image.